-Maryanne Galvin is a documentary filmmaker as well as a practicing forensic psychologist in Boston, Massachusetts.
+Maryanne Galvin is a documentary filmmaker and a practicing forensic psychologist in Massachusetts.

-Her films have won awards at film festivals in the USA and abroad and have been broadcast and distributed widely.
-Galvin has also written, directed, and produced three educational training videos for mental health and law enforcement professionals.
-She holds a doctorate in psychology from the University of Massachusetts, Amherst and is a licensed and Board Certified (ABPP/Counseling) psychologist.
+Her films have won awards at film festivals in the USA and abroad, and her 15 films have been broadcast and distributed widely.
+Galvin has also written, directed, and produced four educational videos for mental health and law enforcement professionals.
+She holds a doctorate in psychology from the University of Massachusetts, Amherst, and is a licensed and Board Certified (ABPP/Counseling) psychologist.
 She also earned the MFA in Creative Writing at Emerson College, Boston.
-Filmmaker, forensic psychologist, educator, and entrepreneur – Dr. Galvin uses her background in psychology/behavioral science and creative writing to inform her visual storytelling.
+Filmmaker, forensic psychologist, educator, and entrepreneur – Dr. Galvin uses her psychology/behavioral science and creative writing background to inform her visual storytelling.

-Slated for exhibition and release in January 2017 Galvin's Seed & Sprout: Growing the Food Rescue Revolution invites viewers to consider this question: can ordinary people end hunger in America by redistributing a small percentage of wasted food flooding our food system and landfills?
-Character driven stories bring this discussion to the dinner table through personal interviews and captivating images that will stimulate viewers to digest and take action.
+Released in January 2017, Galvin's Seed & Sprout: Growing the Food Rescue Revolution invites viewers to consider this question: can ordinary people end hunger in America by redistributing a small percentage of wasted food flooding our food system and landfills?
+Character-driven stories bring this discussion to the dinner table through personal interviews and captivating images to stimulate viewers to digest and take action.
 An Official Selection at over 10 film festivals worldwide in early 2017, SEED & SPROUT is on multiple VOD platforms, including Vimeo.

 Her 2013 release, Rewilding America: Lessons Learned from the Cape Cod Bear, found a global audience of nature and wildlife enthusiasts.
-The film took home Best Wildlife Documentary at the Twain Harte (CA) Film Festival and was invited to over a dozen festivals including the Vaasa Wildlife Film Festival, Finland.
-The film is distributed at www.darkhollowfilms.com
+The film took home Best Wildlife Documentary at the Twain Harte (CA) Film Festival and was invited to over a dozen festivals, including the Vaasa Wildlife Film Festival, Finland.
+Galvin's 2012 film.Available on multiple streaming VOD platforms, including Vimeo.

-Galvin's 2012 film, Urban Odyssey, blends several areas of interest for the filmmaker: environment, community improvement, children and youth, aging, and health.
+Urban Odyssey, blends several areas of interest for the filmmaker: environment, community improvement, children and youth, aging, and health.
 Urban Odyssey captured hearts and minds on the festival circuit with multiple invitations and awards.
-It is in distribution with www.darkhollowfilms.com.
+Available on multiple streaming VOD platforms, including Vimeo.

 Her 2010 short film, Real Danger: Restraints & Our Children, received national and international recognition at film festivals, professional conferences (Am.
-Psychological Association, etc.) and community based screenings.
-Real Danger presents nuanced, balanced look at to the controversial practice of restraining and secluding youngsters in schools, mental health and juvenile justice treatment centers in the USA.
-Weaving animation, archival and contemporary location footage, an original score and hard hitting intimate interviews, the film delivers an unexpectedly uplifting portrayal of the strength of the human spirit in some dire circumstances.
+Psychological Association, etc.), and community-based screenings.
+Real Danger presents a nuanced, balanced look at the controversial practice of restraining and secluding youngsters in schools, mental health, and juvenile justice treatment centers in the USA.
+Weaving animation, archival and contemporary location footage, an original score, and hard-hitting intimate interviews, the film delivers an unexpectedly uplifting portrayal of the strength of the human spirit in some dire circumstances.
 Available on multiple streaming VOD platforms, including Vimeo.

 Several years ago, she chronicled the heated debate amongst her colleagues about their work as consultants to interrogations in U.S. national security detention centers.
 Interrogate This: Psychologists Take on Terror, premiered in September 2008 at The Thin Line Film Festival in Texas.
 The film screened during the American Psychological Association's National Convention (Boston) and took home Best Director at The Bridge Film Festival in Sarajevo 2010.